-- V Approximately \$15,000 pa and fees - T 2 years, may be extended for a third year - C Unmarried Australian citizens aged between 19 and 25 who have an honours degree or equivalent.
-Applications close in September each year with The Secretary, University of Sydney, NSW 2006.
+- V Approximately \$15,000 pa, fees and assistance with travel - T 2 years, may be extended for a third year - C Australian citizens aged between 19 and 25 who have an honours degree or equivalent.
+Applications close September each year with The Honorary Secretary to the NSW Rhodes Selection Committee, Building G17, University of Sydney, NSW 2006 (tel 3514567).